-- 1. Identify agricultural fields and nurseries and evaluate their potential impacts to surface water quality based on recommended guidelines for pesticide and fertilizer application rates for each crop type in the watershed. - 2.
+- Identify agricultural fields and nurseries and evaluate their potential impacts to surface water quality based on recommended guidelines for pesticide and fertilizer application rates for each crop type in the watershed. - 2.
 Map the locations of CAFOs and other animal activities and impacts such as concentrated grazing areas, boarding stables, and kennels. - 3.
-Map the locations of public and private fish hatcheries in the watershed. - 4.
-Identify and map vulnerable soils, floodplains, and irrigated lands that could contribute to agricultural source water quality impacts. - 5.
+Identify and map vulnerable soils, floodplains, and irrigated lands that could contribute to agricultural source water quality impacts. - 4.
 Rank, weight, and overlay the agricultural activities datasets to produce maps of cumulative predicted risk to source water quality from agricultural practices in the Clackamas River watershed.